anyexinglu/javascript-unknown/README.md

 Why?

-- `for ... in` loop will iterates all enumerable, non-Symbol properties, includes `b`.
+- `for ... in` loop will iterates all enumerable, non-Symbol properties.

 </p>
 </details>